-As part of our Centenary celebrations, St Elizabeth’s will be raising funds for four charities.
+As part of our Centenary celebrations, St Elizabeth’s raised funds for four charities.

-The Centenary charities chosen by St Elizabeth’s school are:
+The Centenary charities chosen by St Elizabeth’s school were:

 St Vincent de Paul Society

 The St Vincent de Paul Society is an international Christian voluntary organisation dedicated to tackling poverty and disadvantage by providing practical assistance to those in need – irrespective of ideology, faith, ethnicity, age or gender.
 It seeks, in the spirit of justice and charity, to help those who are suffering poverty in whatever form.

 Mary’s Meals is a charity that has set us school feeding projects in some of the world’s poorest communities.
 It started by feeding 200 children in Malawi and now provides free school meals to over 1,000,000 children worldwide per day.